pavelkomarov/pavelkomarov.github.io/pages/quotes.md

 "Two possibilities exist; ether we are alone in the universe, or we are not.
 Both are equally terrifying."
 --Arthur C. Clarke

+"In an age when politicians are judged first of all on personality, when the public assumes all of them to be deceitful, and when it’s easier and much more pleasurable to laugh about a political issue than to think about it, Johnson’s apparent self-deprecating honesty and lack of concern for his own dignity were bound to make him a hit."
+--Jonathan Coe

+"These days, every politician is a laughing-stock, and the laughter which occasionally used to illuminate the dark corners of the political world with dazzling, unexpected shafts of hilarity has become an unthinking reflex on our part, a tired Pavlovian reaction to situations that are too difficult or too depressing to think about clearly."
+--Jonathan Coe

 "In my experience, you truly serve only what you love; because service is love made visible."
 --Stephen Colbert